gitobsidiantutorial/obsidian-tabs/README.md

 ##### Using split view
 Split the only pane of a one pane workspace horizontally.
 Split the left pane (you can split the right one if you're not using the pane relief plugin) vertically.

+[Example of split view usage](https://i.imgur.com/lStwTNI.mp4).
+A tab has been linked to the pane on the right, to make changing its contents easier.
+The maximise pane plugin is used when only one document needs focusing on.

+[Adjusting the the size of the reference panes](https://i.imgur.com/5GCrNHU.mp4).
+Disable the snippet, adjust the horizontal splits, and then re-enable the snippet.

 #### Theme compatibility
 Please notify me through the [issues feature](https://github.com/gitobsidiantutorial/obsidian-tabs/issues) whether a theme conflicts with the css of this snippet.
 If I can find an easy solution, I will share a compatch as an extra snippet which must also be enabled when using that theme.